 We have no internal sales, marketing or distribution capabilities.
 If NS2 or any of our other product candidates ultimately receives regulatory approval, we may not be able to effectively market and distribute the product candidate.
 We will have to invest significant amounts of financial and management resources to develop internal sales, distribution and marketing capabilities, some of which will be committed prior to any confirmation that NS2 or any of our other product candidates will be approved.
-We may not be able to hire consultants or external service providers to assist us in sales, marketing and distribution functions ourselves, we could face a number of additional related risks, including:
+We may not be able to hire consultants or external service providers to assist us in sales, marketing and distribution functions on acceptable financial terms or at all.
+Even if we determine to perform sales, marketing and distribution functions ourselves, we could face a number of additional related risks, including: